Disaster Recovery Plan

 include?

-Although specific disaster recovery plan formats may vary, the structure of a disaster recovery plan should include several features:
+Although specific disaster recovery strategies may vary, the structure of a disaster recovery plan should include several features:

 Goals